To use repmgrd, its associated function library must be

 priority

-Indicates a preferred priority (default: 100
+Indicates a preferred priority (default: 100) for promoting nodes;

 a value of zero prevents the node being promoted to primary.